saitejmandalapu/chatapp/README.md

 - install sqlalchemy
 - install flask
 ```
+# Execute

+## python project.py

-## Access the application locally using http://localhost:5000
+## Access the application locally using http://localhost:5000. open new tab ( incognito window) and type http://localhost:5000 see the difference.